Louise Hudson - Director of Chelsea Ballet

 Louise choreographed her first ballet, Dance in the Night, at the age of seven and has regularly choreographed ballets since, including Rumplestiltskin set to specially commissioned music by St Petersburg composer, Natalia Rusu-Kozulina.

-Louise Hudson in The Sleeping Beauty
+Louise Hudson in Sleeping Beauty

 Louise left the Institution of Electrical Engineers in 1998 to work as a secretary at PricewaterhouseCoopers.
 She has been involved in 12 of PricewaterhouseCoopers annual pantomimes performed in the West End for underprivileged children.
 During those 12 years she has been a member of the chorus, principal, dancer, assistant choreographer, wardrobe supervisor, stage technician, assistant producer and a dwarf.